-This tutorial demonstrates using yum to install and configure Backup and Recovery Tool (BART) 2.6 on a CentOS 7 host with minimal configuration settings.
+This tutorial demonstrates using the dnf command to install and configure the EDB Backup and Recovery Tool (BART) 2.6 on a CentOS 8 host with minimal configuration settings.
 The tutorial assumes that the user has some knowledge of installation and system administration procedures, and has administrative privileges on the host.

-For detailed information about BART installation and configuration, see the BART Installation and Upgrade Guide, available at the EDB website.
+For detailed information about BART installation and configuration, see the BART Installation and Upgrade Guide available at the EDB website.